sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-2-method-parameters.rst

 The table below displays the code for each employee side by side.
 The first three lines of code are the same except for the value in the right hand side of each assignment, while the last two lines of code are identical.
-We can eliminate the redundant calculation and printing by adding a new method named ``calculatePay``.
-The method will compute the weekly pay for an employee based on their hourlyRate and hoursWorked.
-We need 3 formal parameters to allow different values to be passed into the method: employee, hourlyRate, and hoursWorked.
-The method body will use the formal parameters to compute and print the weekly pay.
-We can then call the method once per employee, passing in the appropriate actual parameter values.

 .. table::
   :align: left